grig23/primetime.en/help/digital-rights-management/aaxs-drm-xkey-mgmt/aaxs-drm-using-external-cek.md

 ---
 description: Use the External CEK feature to vend and package licenses using your existing CKMS.
-seo-description: Use the External CEK feature to vend and package licenses using your existing CKMS.
-seo-title: Using External CEK to Vend and Package Licenses
 title: Using External CEK to Vend and Package Licenses
-uuid: 1bfd8c6c-4ae9-47de-8247-085b5360127d
 ---

 # Using External CEK to Vend and Package Licenses{#using-external-cek-to-vend-and-package-licenses}